OishiLab/LatNet/README.md

 6. You can run LatNet !!

 ## How to use it
 **Using LatNet is straightforward.
 You don't need to do any preprocessing to the image.
+All you need to run this code is prepare a 3DT1-weighted image of NifTi.
 This code includes skull-stripping using [OpenMAP-T1](https://github.com/OishiLab/OpenMAP-T1).**
 You can use it in any terminal on your linux system.
 We provide CPU as well as GPU support.
 Running on GPU is a lot faster though and should always be preferred.
 Here is a minimalistic example of how you can use LatNet.

 ```